 This is also true for our kids!
 Look at how much time your athlete spends on their IPhone, IPad, Laptop, TV, Computer, Gaming System, etc. The average American (over the age of 18) spends 4.3 hours PER DAY watching TV!!!
 ANYTHING is better than time on a TV or gaming system.
 Limit their exposure to 1 hour/day!
 Really!

 6) Reduce stress in your life!

 I know…this is easier said than done.
-The research is clear: if you are living your life in your sympathetic nerve system (your stress nerve system), you are asking for trouble.
+The research is also clear here: if you are living your life in your sympathetic nerve system (your stress nerve system), you are asking for trouble.
 Emotional stress and the resulting inflammatory responses in the body are damaging to the nerve system……mostly the brain!
 Can you imagine negative thoughts and emotions predisposing you to neurological issues later in life?
-Again, the research is clear!

 Learn to deal with stress better by meditating daily, doing yoga or other movement based meditative systems, work on your breathing techniques, sleep more, learn techniques for de-stressing at all times and pay attention to your diet.
 People with cruddy diets deal with stress less effectively because the brain is not as efficient!